unt-libraries/untl-metadata-documentation/docs/guides/quick-start-guide.rst

 Formatting Information
 ======================

-* Choose the most specific resource type that is relevant from the UNT Libraries list, based on the glossary (in the Comments section)
+* Choose the most specific resource type that is relevant from the UNT Libraries list, based on :ref:`the glossary <type-comments>`
 * For "format”, choose the corresponding, more generic form of the resource type from the format list

 Examples